The most recent Abraham Garner (that I know of) - my Great Uncle. A man with many addresses, careers, and maybe mysteries.

-Abraham John Garner (IV) was born on May 14th, 1866, and baptised on September 20th in Sunninghill Anglican Church
+Abraham John Garner (IV) was born to Alfred and Mary Ann Garner on May 14th, 1866, and baptised on September 20th in Sunninghill Anglican Church

-By the time of the 1871 census, when Abraham John was 15, they had moved to 23 and a half Lambeth High St, above the Grocers shop of Arthur Dunk, and my great-grandfather, Edward Ernest Garner, was born there on February 4th, 1875.
+By the time of the 1871 census, when Abraham John was 15, they had moved to Twenty Three and a half Lambeth High St, above the Grocers shop of Arthur Dunk, and my great-grandfather, Edward Ernest Garner, was born there on February 4th, 1875.
+There is lots about this time and place in my previous blog about all the other Abrahams and good old Alf.

-Abraham John marries Agnes Sophia Clark at St Mary's, Lambeth, on 16th May 1886.
+Abraham John married Agnes Sophia Clark when he was 20 years old at St Mary's, Lambeth, on 16th May 1886.
 Her father is a police inspector.

-By the time their first child Agnes Mary is born (on April 17th 1881), they are living at 1 Medford St in Westminster while he works as a ”clerk”.
+before the wedding.
+They are living at 1 Medford St in Westminster while he works as a ”clerk”.

-A map and a similar house still standing in Medford St below.
+A map of the area and a similar house still standing in Medford St below.

 In 1890, Ruth Garner was born to them, the birth recorded in Islington